psalmprax/volka_games_de/README.md

     select * from final_view
     ```
+    *This view creates a business-ready summary by aggregating clean daily data into a monthly report for each campaign, calculating key performance indicators (KPIs) like ROAS and CPP.
+As a view, it provides a high-level summary without consuming additional storage.*
     </details>

-    **Model Purpose:** This model creates a business-ready summary.
-It aggregates the clean daily data from the Silver layer into a monthly view for each campaign, calculating key performance indicators (KPIs) like Return on Ad Spend (ROAS) and Cost Per Payer (CPP).
-Materialized as a view, it provides a simple, high-level summary that directly answers critical business questions without consuming additional storage.
 This structured approach ensures that business logic is centralized, tested, and well-documented within dbt, providing a single source of truth for reporting.

 #### dbt Project Configuration